Only the Valiant: Production

+William and James Cagney acquired the rights to Charles Marquis Warren's novel Only the Valiant in 1944.

-In 1950, David O. Selznick was struggling financially so he loaned Gregory Peck to Warner Bros for $150,000.
-His co-star Barbara Payton was paid $10,000 per week for her leading role.
-The film was shot on location in New Mexico and Peck and Payton had a brief affair on set.
+In 1950, David O. Selznick, struggling financially, loaned Gregory Peck to Warner Bros. for $150,000.
+Peck's costar Barbara Payton was paid $10,000 per week for her leading role.
+The film was shot on location in New Mexico, and Peck and Payton had a brief affair on set.

 Reception

+In a contemporary review for The New York Times, critic Thomas M. Pryor wrote: "As action pictures go, this one has its exciting stretches for the conflict is not limited to Indians and soldiers. ...
+Thanks to Gregory Peck's physical authority and his ability as an actor to imbue a synthetic character with a degree of conviction that would be lost to a lesser performer, the spectator is not, at least, overwhelmed by the banality of the plot.
+Gordon Douglas' direction is helpful, too, in creating and sustaining an atmosphere of threatening danger."

-According to Warner Bros accounts, the film earned $1,796,000 domestically and $1,630,000 foreign.
+According to Warner Bros. accounts, the film earned $1,796,000 domestically and $1,630,000 foreign.

-Time Out said "The often brutal physical confrontations show the kind of edge [the director] could deliver when he put his mind to it, and a sinewy, unsympathetic Peck impresses."
-Leonard Maltin says it is "unusually brutal."
-In a review of the 2013 Blu-ray release, Creative Loafing assessed that "This middling Western isn't awful so much as it's awfully indifferent."
-The reviewer cited a routine and largely nonsensical plot, but praised the fun supporting performances from Ward Bond and Lon Chaney Jr., and gave the film two stars.